DSC-Galgotias/HacktoberFest-Projects-2021/README.md

     ```

 5. Add the necessary contribution and commit those contributions.
-    After making the changes type in the below command this command will let you know which files have been modified.
+    After making the changes type in the below command.
+This command will let you know which files have been modified.
    ```
-    git clone
+    git status
     ```
-    Add those changes to the branch you just created using the below command.
+    Add the changes to the branch you just created using the below command.
      ```
     git add .
     ```
     Now commit those changes using the below command:

      ```
-    git commiit -m "The changes that you done must be mentioned here"
+    git commmit -m "The changes that you done must be mentioned here"
     ```
 <!--
 6. Merge the branch into the main branch -->

 6. Push changes to github
    Push your changes using the below command:

     ```
     git push origin branch_name